Summary of Events So Far

 - Chapter Sixteen: A shamaness, an abortive attempt to steal horsehair, a battle with scorpions and incarceration by those we helped.

-- Chapter Seventeen: Trial by truth spell and detransmogrification.
+- Chapter Seventeen: Trial by truth spell, detransmogrification and battling a pirate fleet.

 - The game is set in a world where a force of unknown but supernatural origin has caused a very strong current, known as The Slope.